loum/nparcel/doc/source/init.rst

 Verify the Supplied Defaults
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Where possible, the new package ``nparceld.conf`` file tries to provide sane defaults for the various facilities.
+Where possible, the new package ``top.conf`` file tries to provide sane defaults for the various facilities.
 Adjust these to suit your requirements.

 Set the Outbound FTP Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The outbound FTP service has its own configuration file, ``npftp.conf``.
+The outbound FTP service has its own configuration file, ``ftp.conf``.
 ``npinit`` will provide a package version-based default but this needs to be linked to the appropriate location::

     $ cd ~/.nparceld
-    $ ln -s conf/npftp.conf.0.34 npftp.conf
+    $ ln -s conf/ftp.conf.0.34 ftp.conf

 Upgrade
 -------